I'm Honey!

 Take a Bow, Darling!

 Many years have passed since I was that young child munching on my grandmother’s delicious sweet summer corn in her charming beach home.
-I am now a grandmother myself with 25 grandchildren in my blended family.
-And yet, in many ways, the role of the grandmother has not changed … we continue bestowing love and values to our Grands.
+I am now a grandmother myself.
+And while the dynamic of family is different, in many ways, the role of the grandmother has not changed … we continue bestowing love and values to our Grands.

 These days, I stay in touch with my grandchildren by text messaging, short videos, our home phone, and cells.
 And of course, Facetime!
 We visit.
 They visit.
-Even so it is not the same as having consistent relationships.
+Even so it is not the same as having consistent in-person interactions.
+Some children are raised by their grandparents, making the bond between generations even more significant in multi-generational families.
+The relationship between parents and grandparents can also shape how often we see our grandchildren, as parents’ decisions often impact our connection and involvement.
 We can be a Queen Bee grandmother from afar and do our best.
-Hopefully, we will ‘leave’ our grandchildren much in their heads!!
+Hopefully, we will leave our grandchildren much in their heads!

 Searching For Peace Among The Chaos